tcdi/plrust/README.md

 Head on over to the PL/Rust [releases page](https://github.com/tcdi/plrust/releases) to get the latest release and check out [the documentation page](https://tcdi.github.io/plrust/install-plrust-on-debian-ubuntu.html) to get started with PL/Rust.

-# Join our Community

-The PL/Rust team at [TCDI](https://www.tcdi.com/) manages a Discord server where we discuss PL/Rust and related technologies such as [`pgrx`](https://github.com/tcdi/pgrx), Rust, and Postgres.
-Feel free to join:  https://discord.gg/mHKrj55zyh

 # Quick Example

 An example PL/Rust function: